sfi0zy/guitarix-presets-collection/README.md

 *Tip: It's a good idea to experiment with volume and tone on your guitar when playing using the "overdrive" presets.
 No hi-gain here, so we can achieve really different sounds without changing the preset settings.*

+### Fender '65 Deluxe Reverb MAX BRIGHTNESS

+The same bank, but with HF Brightener values set to the maximum in all presets.
+This bank is created for usage with guitar cabinets or other big speakers on low volume (when they can't reproduce the sound and it's too much bass in it).

-More combos and presets will be added soon...
+*More combos and presets will be added soon...*